 The Garden Gallery, at 680 Embarcadero, is a nice store to check out, with interesting pots, sculptures, and windchimes by Woodstock for your garden.

 On the 700 block of Embarcadero, you will find a giant sized chess board!
 It's great fun and free to have a game!
 There are also some tables with regular-sized boards where you can play.
 This is one of only two giant outdoor chess boards in the U.S.A!
 The other one is in New York City.
-Sun-N-Buns Bakery sits beside the chess board and is a memorable place to visit at night (they are open until 11pm).
-Here you can share a milkshake and cozy up next to the indoor firepit.
-It really warms you up!
+Sun-N-Buns Bakery sits beside the chess board.
+Here you can share a milkshake.
+For breakfast or lunch, you can have a croissant sandwich melt.

 Above the chess board is the Centennial Stairway, a gorgeous staircase made of redwood.
 This takes you to some more restaurants and also affords a fantastic view of the city, bay, and sand spit.
 Make sure you walk up it!

 La Parisienne (closed in September and April), a casual French bakery with huge windows looking out on Morro Rock, is across the road from the Harborwalk.
 It's nice to sip some warm tea and stare out the window (I wish the cake fridge wasn't so loud), soaking up the view without feeling cold!
-Here you can get a pain au chocolate, pea soup, or a French Country sandwich (ham, potatoes, swiss, egg on a baguette).
+Here you can get a pain au chocolate, pea soup, or a French Country sandwich (ham, potatoes, swiss, egg on a baguette or croissant).
 Delicious!
-Sea otters often play in the water across the street from La Parisienne, in the morning.
+The wait can be long on Sunday morning, and the seats are cold metal so bring a sweater to sit on.
+Sea otters and their babies often play in the water across the street from La Parisienne Bakery near Morro Bay T Pier.
 It's amazing to watch them!

 Tidelands Park, at the very south end of Embarcadero, is a wonderful playground with a big cement ship that little captains can steer!
 The views of the bay and Morro Rock are gorgeous, with peaceful rowboats bobbing in the water at the docks and lovely little twisted trees catching the golden sunlight in the afternoon.
 Kids love to climb on the giant octopus sculpture, whale tale, seal, octopus, and dolphin sculptures.